benwinding/angular2-wakepark-teaser/README.md

 # What the hell is this? ...
 This is basically a little website for a kite boarding event I'm involved in.
 It features:
 + Count down to the event in seconds, how exciting!!
-+ Location information, using google maps (Coming Soon)
++ Location information, using google maps!!
-+ 3D preview of kiteboarding obstacles (Coming Soon)
++ 3D preview of kiteboarding obstacles!!
   + Kicker (ramp)
   + Slider (rail)